Digitalization and the Critique of Critics

 Entertainment

-Of course it is still nice to attend concerts and theatre plays nowadays.
-Don’t get me wrong – mobile is not replacing culture goods.
-However a smartphone lets you access the world’s repository of movies, shows, music and games.
+Of course, attending concerts and theatre plays nowadays is still nice.
+Don’t get me wrong – mobile phones are not replacing cultural goods.
+However, a smartphone lets you access the world’s repository of movies, shows, music, and games.
 This is the alternative to being bored and looking at the wall on your commute, not the alternative to enjoying the arts.

 Painter